An0nYm0u5101/custom_bash_for_termux/README.md

 Copy these to usr/bin and dont forget to chmod u+x

 ## dotfiles
-The dotfiles contain sone config files for my tmux, vim and the key bindings I'm using for my bash atm.
+The dotfiles contain some config files for my tmux, vim and the key bindings I'm using for my bash atm.

   ## Here's a screenshot to bash.bashrc